JCTGY/MasterMind/README.md

   * RuleViewController: Display the rule of the game, can be accesses from StartViewController/PausePopUpViewController
   * PausePopUpViewController: pop up view that can pase the game and change some game setting
   * FinalPopUpViewController: End of the current game.
 Can press continue/end game
+  * LeaderboardViewController: display the leaderboard that fetch data from firestore

 ## Features
 * [How to play](#How-to-play)